 Process #4: How to Control Project Scope

 It is not enough to identify 100% of the project scope in the beginning.
-That 100 % WILL change during the project lifetime.
+That 100 % WILL change during the project life cycle.
+It’s called scope creep.

-So, you need a way to monitor, control, and make changes to the scope.
+So, you need a way to monitor, control, and make changes to the project scope.

-The cure is well known.
+The cure is well-known to all great project managers.
 It’s a Work Breakdown Structure.

 Well, also, you do need a clear workflow to introduce changes to all areas of the project whenever the amount of work changes.